 Towards the last month of his questionably extended term Hadi managed to issue a draft constitution but it was unpopular.
 He also never managed to hold general elections.
-He resigned on 22 January 2015 and did not withdraw his resignation before expiry of his extended term.
+He resigned on 22 January 2015 and did not withdraw his resignation until two days before expiry of his unconstitutionally extended term as claimed.
 Instead Hadi left Sanaa for Aden where he claimed he was still the President despite having resigned and his questionable mandate expiring twice as well.
 He attempted to move the government to Aden but when requested to stay in Sanaa and complete a handover to a new Transitional President he decided to leave the country after being pursued by the Yemeni army and Popular Committees.
 He ended up in Saudi Arabia as a runaway fugitive allegedly requesting the Saudi Arabian government and the members of the Gulf Cooperation Council to launch a war on Yemen that would re-install him as President.
 It was during this time period, that the Ansar Allah - GPC alliance filled the void left by Hadi making them the de facto authorities of Yemen.

 So this is a person who was appointed by some political parties in a single candidate election for a two year mandate that expired and an unconstitutional extended mandate that expired as well.
 He is a person who is in de facto exile, and along with his government officials, cannot return to Yemen for any extended period of time largely because popular support for Hadi is non-existent among Yemenis whether in the North, South, East or West, not to mention he is being tried by the Specialized Penal Court in absentia for the crime of high treason.
 When Yemenis demonstrated against the war at the end of the first year on 26 March 2016, an estimated one million people showed up while Hadi exhibited his futility from a foreign capital by only being able to muster up a letter made up of about a thousand words to the people who read the New York Times.
 When Yemenis demonstrated against the war at the end of the second year on 26 March 2017, an estimated 1.5 million showed up, while Hadi was only able to muster up a conference in support of the war with about twenty people in attendance.
 In short, and there is no way around this fact, Hadi has no popular support and no valid mandate that would lend credence to the claim in support of his legitimacy.